mattyhempstead/promptilation/README.md

 If something went wrong, they would be encouraged the fundamental lesson of programming; that you need to tell the computer exactly what to do.

-I asked a friend who hadn't programmed before if they could guess what a given promptiled program would do, and then what the original prompt file looks like.
-They only understood the prompt file, although some forgivably some explanation regarding.
+As an experiment I asked a friend who hadn't programmed before if they could guess what a given promptiled python program would do and they struggled.
+I then showed then the original prompt file and it was pretty clear to them.
+This is probably obvious and doesn't mean much, but it does mean *something* (maybe).

 ## Examples